Eastern Shore from Salisbury to Sussex

-List your rental with Long and Foster and enjoy these FIVE key benefits:
+List your rental with The Maryland and Delaware Group Property Management and enjoy these FIVE key benefits:

 - Efficient property leasing.
 We have a full team of experienced agents and marketers who will work quickly to find and screen tenants for your property.
 Once your new tenants are in place, our administrative staff will handle any needs that may arise.